moltenib/cm-to-ft-in/README.md

 # cm-to-ft-in
 Two scripts, which convert CM to feet and inches.

-Given the same number, the two scripts print the same result with up-to-one-decimal precision.
+Given the same number, the two scripts will print the same result with up-to-one-decimal precision.
 One is written in Python; the other is made for the Unix shell.

 The shell script is the fastest.